 We are working with the Nepal Nurses Association UK who have sent a team to work with us in the districts of Gorkha and Lamjung (the epicentre of the quake) and provided medical supplies to the Government for Dolakha and Ramechap.

 The relief, rehabilitation and reconstruction programme is enormous and will take many years.
 We are fundraising in the UK and internationally to support the relief effort.
 All donations to BNMT will go directly to earthquake relief for affected communities.

-Update as of 14th May
+Update 14th May

 There was a further big earthquake in Nepal, the epicentre was 50 km North East of Kathmandu on 12th May.
 People are again sleeping outside in tents or under plastic.
 The fear of many people is palpable and there is a real need for psychosocial counseling.
 This will be one of BNMT's major focus areas in the rehabilitation process over the coming weeks.

 Another focus will be to promote sanitation and hygiene especially in highly populated areas around Kathmandu valley where the risk of diarrhoeal diseases is high, especially with the monsoon season coming soon.
 BNMT will be working with local communities to build gender friendly latrines in affected areas and partnering with Handle with Care International, who have kindly funded some of these latrine blocks.